Soulbound – Book 1: Chapter 6

 The pain seemed to have stopped, Buffy noted sourly.
 Cordelia was now clutching Angel and was sounding out little mewls of pleasure.
 The vampire was rhythmically grinding his erection along the girl’s lower belly mimicking sex.
 Mimicking?
 Buffy thought about it and disregarded the idea.
 It was sex.
 Vamp sex.

 Feeling a little dizzy, Cordelia tugged on the vampire’s ears.
 Angel retracted his fangs slowly, but continued to lap at her neck until the trail of blood stopped.
-Picking her up, he was now rocking against her groin despite the barrier of his pants and her panties, her legs winding around his waist as she moved to increase the friction between them.
+Picking her up, he was now rocking against her crotch despite the barrier of his pants and her panties, her legs winding around his waist as she moved to increase the friction between them.
 Angel stayed there in the crook of her neck until he heard Cordelia let out a soft wail of pleasure as she climaxed in his arms.
 His head tilted back as an orgasmic cry barreled from his throat.
 Eventually, when Cordelia’s heart rate had slowed, Angel looked up to see her smiling at him with that bright toothy grin of hers that brought sunshine into the darkness.

 The human face was on again, though Cordelia did not find it necessary.
 In fact, it made her remember that this was Angel and not Angelus.
 He belonged to Buffy despite what had just happened.
 The vampire was distraught.
 He’d just returned from hell.
 No doubt the Slayer had been feeding him pig’s blood.
 He couldn’t heal properly on that diet.